Our statement of purpose

 and should always encourage children to fulfil their potential.

-placement.
+week of placement.
 They are responsible for identifying and following up health concerns in

 consultation with their supervising social worker, the child’s social worker and if appropriate